LappleApple/awesome-leading-and-managing/Leadership-Philosophies-and-Styles.md

 - [From College Dropout to CEO of a Billion-Dollar Company: 3 Leadership Lessons from the Founder of Hootsuite](https://www.cnbc.com/2017/10/05/3-leadership-lessons-from-hootsuite-ceo-ryan-holmes.html) - by Catherine Clifford.
 Takeaway: Start with the why, communicate often, and allow for facetime.

+- [The Future of Management](https://shift.newco.co/the-future-of-management-5914beda43d2) - by Esko Kilpi.
+Takeaway: "The future is accordingly described as goals and performance targets.
+Following this logic, the role of management is to control the movement into a chosen future.
+But what management really is, is about reduction of anxiety.
+Anxiety levels in the experiences of individuals most often depend on the perceived level of control people have over themselves and their environment.
+This drives our need to believe that someone is, or should be, in control."

 - [Good Leaders Are Good Learners](https://hbr.org/2017/08/good-leaders-are-good-learners) - by Lauren A. Keating, Peter A. Heslin and Susan J. Ashford.
 Takeaway: "[R]esearch on leadership development shows that leaders who are in learning mode develop stronger leadership skills than their peers."
 Being experienced helps, but isn't enough.

 - [Google Employees Weighed in on What Makes a Highly Effective Manager.
 Technical Expertise Came in Dead Last](https://www-inc-com.cdn.ampproject.org/c/s/www.inc.com/amp/154561.html) - by Michael Schneider.
 Takeaway: Tech expertise is worth little if a manager is not committed to communicating clearly/effectively, developing people and removing obstacles so they can get things done.